jsoxford/hack/faq.md

 Yes.

-We run more hacks like this through the summer - [stay in touch](http://jsoxford.com) to hear about them.

-## Why is there a limit to the number of people led by a hack guide?
+## Is there a limit to the number of people led by a hack guide?

+Yes.
+But that limit will depend on how much interest there is.

+## Why?

 1. To make it easier for them
 2. To make sure we're building different things